wasakredit/developer-site/docs/quickstart-api.md

 Calls to the API for orders and checkouts need to include an access token header.
 To get the access token in production, POST to `https://b2b.services.wasakredit.se/auth/connect/token/` with the body below.
-To get the access token in production, POST to `https://auth.inttest-b2b.wasakredit.se/connect/token/` with the body below.
+To get the access token in test, POST to `https://auth.inttest-b2b.wasakredit.se/connect/token/` with the body below.

 ```
 client_id=12983019283&client_secret=120csk20fa9g1350vm&grant_type=client_credentials